sriramadhenu/mage-race/README.md

 5. Add audio, UI, final touches (music, sound effects)

 ### Rules:
-- Wait for the previous person to finish before starting your work
 - Pull from `develop` before starting: `git pull origin develop`

 ### Commands for Each Step: